Sources: Saints not looking to trade Peterson

 Despite an already shaky beginning to their relationship, the New Orleans Saints are not interested in trading running back Adrian Peterson at this time, according to league sources.

-It doesn't mean the Saints won't wind up listening to offers for the running back closer to the trade deadline, but New Orleans recognizes how effective he can be and that it often takes new players a bit of time to acclimate to a new offensive system.
+It doesn't mean the Saints won't wind up listening to offers for the running back closer to the trade deadline, but New Orleans recognizes how effective he can be and that it often takes new players a bit of time to acclimate to an offensive system.

 And so, while there are teams around the league such as the Arizona Cardinals and the New York Giants that could use a running back such as Peterson, no deal is on the horizon.
 The Saints first would like to try to make their relationship work before ending it.